Rinandroide/duino/README.md

 ## Installation & Requirements

-Install the official DU-INO Library in your Arduino IDE.
+Install the official DU-INO Library in your Arduino IDE.<br>
-Ensure you have the required dependencies (such as SPI and AVR libraries).
+Ensure you have the required dependencies (such as SPI and AVR libraries).<br>
-Open the desired .ino sketch and upload it to the module via USB (Board: Arduino Uno).
+Open the desired .ino sketch and upload it to the module via USB (Board: Arduino Uno).<br>
 Set the rear DIP switches according to the module's ASCII diagram above.

 ## License